 The Center for Student Involvement (CSI) is the hub for the student experience at American University.
 CSI facilitates leadership development, organizational advising, and programs that help foster a sense of belonging for the next generation of change makers.

-Counseling Center offers individual and group counseling, workshops, referrals, self-help materials, and classes and workshops on topics related to psychological well-being (e.g., stress and anxiety, culture shock/adjustment, depression, eating and body-image concerns, alcohol and drug use, etc.).
-The Counseling Center staff includes psychologists and graduate-level trainees.
+The Center for Well-Being Programs & Psychological Services offers individual and group counseling, workshops, referrals, self-help materials, and classes and workshops on topics related to psychological well-being (e.g., stress and anxiety, culture shock/adjustment, depression, eating and body-image concerns, alcohol and drug use, etc.).
+The Well-Being Center staff includes psychologists and graduate-level trainees.
 Counseling services are confidential, in accordance with professional and legal standards, and are free of charge.

 Lisa Freeman Director of Residence Life Ryan Cohenour

-New Student & Family Programs designs and coordinates programs for first-year, transfer and graduate students.
-It also provides a single point of contact for parents and families, works to keep families informed, and helps them find answers and guidance to support their students.
+- Parent & Family Engagement, which provides a single point of contact for parents and families, works to keep families informed, and helps them find answers and guidance to support their students throughout the full time of their students' AU experience.

-SHC staff provides outpatient medical care, including treatment for minor emergencies, acute illness, and routine and annual gynecological care, and administers immunizations and allergy injections.
-SHC oversees compliance with D.C. law that requires all students under age 26 attending schools in the District to provide proof of having had appropriate immunizations.
-SHC also coordinates the administration of the Student Health Insurance Plan and the Tuition Refund Insurance Plan.
+The Student Health Center (SHC) provides outpatient medical care, including treatment for minor emergencies, acute illness, and routine and annual gynecological care, and administers immunizations and allergy injections.
+SHC also oversees compliance with D.C. law that requires all students under age 26 attending schools in the District to provide proof of having had appropriate immunizations.

 The University Center is the campus hub for student involvement, event scheduling, and the home of American University's student union.
 It's all about building social spaces and creating communities to help improve the student experience.